 How to earn money from your videos

-The YouTube Partner Programme lets creators monetise their content on YouTube.
-Creators can earn money from advertisements served on their videos and from YouTube Red subscribers watching their content.
+The YouTube Partner Programme lets eligible creators monetise their content on YouTube.
+Creators can earn money from advertisements served on their videos, from YouTube Premium subscribers watching their content, and in some cases, through viewer-purchased goods like Super Chat, Merch and channel memberships.

 You must complete the four steps below before you can earn money from your videos.
 Learn about eligibility and the programme threshold.